Discover the Key Features of the PDF .NET SDK Using IronPDF

 What Advanced Capabilities Improve Efficiency?

-Beyond core PDF operations, IronPDF offers advanced features that dramatically improve document processing efficiency.
-These capabilities transform time-consuming manual tasks into automated workflows when working with PDF files and images.
+Beyond core PDF operations, IronPDF offers advanced features that significantly improve document processing efficiency.
+These capabilities convert time-consuming manual tasks into automated workflows when working with PDF files and images.
+The library supports advanced rendering options, custom logging, and performance improvement techniques.

-Batch processing capabilities enable handling multiple PDF files simultaneously.
+Batch processing capabilities allow handling multiple PDF files simultaneously.
 Whether generating thousands of invoices or converting an entire document library, IronPDF's multi-threading support ensures optimal performance.
 Memory management features prevent resource exhaustion even when processing large document sets from byte arrays or source files, maintaining application stability under heavy load.
+For cloud deployments, the library offers specific optimizations for AWS Lambda and Azure Functions.

 Annotation and watermarking features add visual elements to existing PDFs.
 Watermarks protect intellectual property and indicate document status (draft, confidential, approved).
 Annotations enable collaborative workflows where reviewers can add comments, highlights, and notes without altering the original content.
 The library also supports optical character recognition for scanned images and documents.
-These features integrate seamlessly with existing business processes, enhancing communication and document tracking.
+These features integrate smoothly with existing business processes, improve communication and document tracking.
+For complex watermarking needs, use the stamping functionality.

 using IronPdf;